Vaanam Kottattum is a 2020 India drama by Dhana Sekaran. Starring Sarath

 On one hand critics criticised: yeah there's this coven of witches, and a couple of cute girls are being lured into it, but that doesn't prevent this film from being only so-so at best.
 One of the girls becomes the plaything of

 the head female witch, but any potential eroticism is wasted as they never actually do anything together.
 Aside from a couple of brief moments when the girls are without their clothes, this film was just plain boring.

 On the other hand some critics have lightened up on the film seeing it in its 2012 pristine transfer.
 Perhaps because it makes for even more appreciation of the beautiful Ann and Vicki Michelle.

 was released for:

 The cuts were to sex scenes

 UK: Passed GLC X (18) by the Greater London Council for:

-Banned by the BBFC for 1989 video release on grounds of blasphemy. the ban was challenged and upheld by the Video Appeals Committee and the the European Court of Human Rights.
-The blasphemy law was repealed in 2008 and the BBFC ban was revoked
+Banned by the BBFC for 1989 video release on grounds of blasphemy. the ban was challenged and upheld by the Video Appeals Committee and then the European Court of Human Rights.
+The blasphemy law was repealed in 2008 and the BBFC ban

 2012 4Digital/Redemption [Visions of Ecstasy + Sacred Flesh] R0 DVD

 US: Uncut and MPAA Unrated for: